aiwingg/agents_simulations/README.md

     Infra --> FS
 ```

-The Service layer orchestrates multiple components.
-Conversations are parsed by
-`AutogenMessageParser`, matched with tools via `ToolFlushStateMachine`, and
-formatted by `ConversationAdapter` before being stored or evaluated.

 ## Core Modules
 - **llm-simulation-service** – backend Flask application with business logic and integrations
 - **llm-simulation-frontend** – React interface for launching and monitoring simulations